vimalmenon/vimalmenon.github.io/README.md

 ## To Do

+- [x] Set eslint warning threshold of 5
 - [ ] Create cookie accepter
-- [ ] Set eslint warning threshold of 10
 - [ ] Execute the workflow
 - [ ] Show Loading indicator
 - [ ] Update MetaData on Workflow